Appdynamics/DevNet-Labs/labs/fnd-03-appd-brum/lab-exercise-05.md

 1. Click on the "Search" tab on the top menu
 2. Type the letter A into the search box and click the "search" button
-3. Click on the remain tabs to explore the web site
+3. Click on the remaining tabs to explore the web site

 ![App Page 6](./assets/images/05-app-page-06.png)